-This Project will support and develop a cohort of PhD students who will contribute to specific objectives of the research programme and also represent an expansion of future research capacity at the interface of energy and environmental research.
+This project will support and develop a cohort of PhD students who will contribute to specific objectives of the research programme, they also contribute to the expansion of future research capacity at the interface of energy and environmental research.

 Further details of these studentships are given below and their research contributions are discussed under the relevant Projects.

 Investigating the impact of the electrification of transport to reduce carbon emissions on Natural Capital